DATA PROTECTION POLICY AND PROCEDURES

 We will do what we can to make sure we hold personal records (on paper and electronically) in a secure way, and we will only make them available to those who have a right to see them.
 Our security measures include:

-- Training for our staff allows us to make them aware of how to handle information and how and when to report when something goes wrong.
+• Training for our staff allows us to make them aware of how to manage information and how and when to report when something goes wrong.

-- Ensuring there are ways for us to access your information should something go wrong and our systems not work, including how we manage your information in event of an emergency or disaster.
+• Ways for us to access your information should something go wrong, and our systems not work, including how we manage your information in event of an emergency or disaster.

 Our retention schedule lists how long your information may be kept for different purposes.
 A copy of our retention schedule can be requested from our school office.